CourseChat/openprojects/content/Kibera Town Centre/XIO Real-Time Telemetry.md

 	- Pipes, pumps, valves, tanks, reservoirs,
 	- All SCADA elements
 	- All PLCs
-	- All racks, monitoring computational elements
+	- All racks, monitoring computational elements, interconnection plug boards, routers
 	- All signal transmission paths
 ## Add all design, build, installation, maintenance documents
+- Create a complete picture of all system elements: how they interact, how they were installed and maintained
-- Inventory documentation; annotate with file type, creation date, modification date, owner, editor, viewer identification; use template for creation of Zero Trust architecture
+- Inventory all documentation; annotate each document with file type, creation date, modification date, owner, editor, viewer identification; use template for creation of Zero Trust architecture
-- Working drawings of system and system elements: scan, digitize, OCR
+- Include Working drawings of system and system elements:
+	- scan, digitize, OCR original system records
+	- include all field documents with any installation comments
+		- transmission standard; interconnect location, maintenance and inspection records
 - Spreadsheets detailing projected flows, pressures, power demands
 - Component manuals
 - Installation records